Erosion Control Material

 Densely packed logs can be filled with coir or straw fibers.
 Coir logs are designed to be robust to hold up in demanding locations such as high flows or steep banks.

 Erosion control logs are effective methods of runoff and sediment control and soil stabilization.
 Because of their density and strength, erosion control logs add needed stability and support to erosion prone slopes like banks, streams, and shorelines.
 Coir fiber erosion control logs feature tightly packed fibers in tube-shaped netting.
-Standard coir logs come in lengths of 9 and 20 inches, with diameters of 10, 16, or 20 inches.
+Standard coir logs come in lengths of 10 feet with diameters of 12, 16, or 20 inches.
 Logs can be joined together with twine to meet specific needs.

 Erosion Control Mats for Soil Stabilization